-That’s because ultimately, it’s how the router’s FEM and firmware handles its antennas that matters.
+That’s because, ultimately, it’s how the router’s FEM and firmware handle its antennas that matters.
 And a Wi-Fi connection’s speed takes two; the client also needs to support the feature and speed grade of the router for the goodness to happen.

 In short, there’s no need to get too hung up on the number of the little poles sticking out of our Wi-Fi box.

-My home is sprawling, can a third-party or directional antennas help?
+My home is sprawling.
+Is it wise to use third-party or directional antennas on my router?

 The general answer is no. That’s because most vendors don’t make directional antennas for their broadcasters, and third-party ones don’t usually work as you might hope, if at all.

-There are directional Wi-Fi antennas, but most a made for outdoor applications.
-So, if you have a specific broadcaster that includes its purpose-built directional antennas, you can give that a try.
+Again, there are directional Wi-Fi antennas, but most a made for outdoor applications.
+So, if you have a specific broadcaster that includes its purpose-built directional antennas, and specific receiver, you can give that a try.

-Keep in mind that, in this case, you might not get any signal from the device at all in some directions, even when you’re next to it.
+Keep in mind that, in this case, you might not get any signal from the device in some directions, even when you’re next to it.

-How do I angle the antennas for best performance?
+How do I angle the antennas for the best performance?

 You can’t.
 At most, you can only make “different” performances.

-Routers with external antennas generally have a section in their user manual about how they are supposed to be handled.
+Routers with external antennas generally have a section in their user manual about how they should be handled.
 But generally, they are supposed to stay vertical to deliver the intended coverage and performance.

-Sure, you can change their positions (when possible) to manipulate a bit the shape of the coverage sphere mentioned above.
+Sure, you can change their positions (when possible) to manipulate the shape of the coverage sphere mentioned above a bit.
 Still, the result is generally unpredictable and varies from one router to another.

-On top of that, the effect would take place at the end of the router’s range, where the signal is already too weak — the slight fluctuation will likely produce no meaningful Wi-Fi experience.
+On top of that, the effect would occur at the end of the router’s range, where the signal is already too weak — the slight fluctuation will likely produce no meaningful Wi-Fi experience.
 More often than not, messing around with the antennas will make things worse.

-That is the reason why many routers with external antennas, like the TP-Link Archer GX90, don’t allow you to swivel them around at all.
+Many routers with external antennas, like the TP-Link Archer GX90, don’t allow you to swivel them around.
 That’s not to mention that there are more routers with internal antennas.

-What’s more important is to place your Wi-Fi broadcaster at an elevated, open place.
+What’s more important is to place your Wi-Fi broadcaster in an elevated, open place.